taosdata/TDengine/docs/en/10-programming/01-connect/04-rust.md

 ## Config

-Run this command in your terminal to save TDengine cloud token as variables:
+Run this command in your terminal to save TDengine cloud DSN as variables:

 <Tabs defaultValue="bash">
 <TabItem value="bash" label="Bash">